Ahaanv19/Ahaan_2025/_posts/2024-11-7-sprint3journey.md

         <h2>Solutions</h2>
         <ul class="solution-list">
             <li><strong>AP Classroom Daily Video</strong> I'll regain my understanding by watching the recommended videos for this topic so I can make sure to remember this mistake fact.</li>
-            <li><strong>Daily Practice</strong> I'll use resources like Khan Acedemy and online coding practice for 15 min every day, so I can practice quickly identifying the output of the function to see what the result will be.</li>
+            <li><strong>Daily Practice</strong> I'll use resources like Khan Academy and online coding practice for 15 min every day, so I can practice quickly identifying the output of the function to see what the result will be.</li>
         </ul>
     </div>
 ---